 Grant has more than 20 years of experience in wildlife research and guiding in a career that has taken him around the US and abroad.
 After 14 years of working with the marine and terrestrial wildlife of The Bahamas, Grant was awarded the Cacique Award in Sustainable Tourism by the country’s Ministry of Tourism.
-As an accomplished biologist, field researcher and guide, he has been featured on the National Geographic Channel, Animal Planet, the BBC, the Disney Channel and still moonlights as a regular on production teams for the Discovery Channel’s popular “Shark Week”.
+As an accomplished biologist, field researcher and guide, he has been featured on the National Geographic Channel, Animal Planet, the BBC, and still moonlights as a regular on production teams for the Discovery Channel’s popular “Shark Week”.
 Grant returned to the United States full time in 2015 to work as a professional naturalist guide in the Greater Yellowstone Ecosystem and is dedicated to sharing his passion for this place with others.